jameshfisher/jameshfisher.com/_posts/2019-01-20-my-parents-are-flat-earthers.md

 so it must have been designed by _us_, and we must have gone back in time to make it!
 This could make for a great film.
-Just as Indiana Jones began with Egyptology, and ended with higher-dimensional aliens, my Dad's conspiracy theories began with the Pyramids and ended with artificial Moons from the future.
+Just as Indiana Jones began with archaeology, and ended with higher-dimensional aliens, my Dad's conspiracy theories began with the Pyramids and ended with artificial Moons from the future.

 It all sounds like parody, doesn't it?